-This qualitative research was designed to give voice to Latina students in single-gender and coeducational secondary-level special education placements for students with mild to moderate learning disabilities.
-Classrooms observations and interviews were conducted with Latina special education students, classroom teachers, and program administrators in both single-gender and coeducational special education classrooms on one urban school site serving a large special education population.
-The findings of the study indicate that the single-gender special education environment provides greater comfort levels and less distractions in the classroom, increased school attendance, and improved attitudes toward school than the coeducational classroom environment.
+As a faculty member of a minority institution, the LASER Research Associate grant has enabled me to engage in research with Latina students in an urban special education setting.
+The Latina Young Women's Project was designed to examine attitudes, perceptions, and experiences of Latina students in single-gender and coeducational secondary-level special education placements for students with mild to moderate learning disabilities.
+Classrooms observations and interviews were conducted with students, classroom teachers, and program administrators in both single-gender and coeducational special education classrooms on one urban school site serving a large special education population.
+The findings of the study indicate that the single-gender special education environment provides greater comfort levels and fewer distractions in the classroom, increased school attendance, and improved attitudes toward school than the coeducational classroom environment.